Orpheus Descending: Plot

-Dolly and Beulah, two gossiping housewives, tell each other that Jabe Torrance has just had surgery in Memphis but is dying.
-Carol Cutrere comes in a little later and Val, a roaming singer and musician, comes into the general store.
+In the Torrance Mercantile Store in a small Mississippi town, Dolly and Beulah, two gossiping housewives, tell each other that store owner Jabe Torrance has just returned from having surgery in Memphis, but is dying.
+Carol Cutrere, a socialite, comes in to make a phone call.
+A little later Val, a roaming singer and musician, arrives.
 Carol flirts with Val, insisting she has met him before in New Orleans, but he denies any prior knowledge of her.
-Lady agrees to hire Val as a clerk.
+Lady Torrance, who now runs the store since her husband is ill, agrees to hire Val as a clerk.

 After a few weeks, Val tells Lady about his wild past in New Orleans and admits that he once knew Carol.
-When David enters the store, Lady tells David that she aborted his child when he left her.
-Val and Vee are talking about her painting when Vee's husband, Talbot, catches him kissing her hand.
+When David Cutrere, Carol's wealthy brother and Lady's former lover, enters the store, Lady tells him that she aborted his child when he left her.
+Val talks with Vee, the sheriff's wife, about her painting when Vee's husband, Talbot, catches him kissing her hand.
 Lady allows Val to stay at the store, but Val steals money from the cashbox when she leaves to get linens for the bed.
-Val returns the money and wants to leave, but Lady begs him to stay.
+He returns the money and wants to leave, but Lady begs him to stay.

 On Easter, Jabe tells Lady he was responsible for her father's death and has a hemorrhage.
 At sunset, Vee says she has been blinded by a vision of the risen Christ and Val is yelled at by Vee's husband for helping her up.
 Vee's husband, Sheriff Talbot, tells him he has until sunrise to get out of town.
 Val is ready to leave but Lady tries to stop him.
 She tries to get the nurse to kill her husband with a lethal dose of morphine, but the nurse will not.
 Then Lady tells Val she is happily pregnant with his child, and tells Val she looks forward to a new life because of this.